[This is a guest post by my husband Ken 😊]

 Silver Falls State Park has such a wonderful combination of Fall colors and waterfalls in October.
 We wanted to see all ten of the waterfalls, but unfortunately, we ran out of time and didn’t get a chance to visit four of the ten waterfalls (Lower South Falls, Lower North Falls, Double Falls, and Drake Falls).
 Of the six that we did visit, here is my ranking of them for photography.

 Middle North Falls

 My favorite waterfall for photography is the Middle North Falls.
-This is one of the prettiest falls in the park and it’s surrounded by beautiful Fall colors.
+This is one of the prettiest falls in the park and is surrounded by beautiful Fall colors.
 The 106-foot waterfall pours over an overhanging rock onto a small creek.
-The trail leads us from one side of the falls, to behind it, and continue onwards.
-I like how it’s surrounded by different kinds of trees and the shape of the waterfall is spectacular.
+The best thing is that the trail leads you behind this spectacular waterfall for an amazing experience!
+I also like how it’s surrounded by different kinds of trees and the shape of the waterfall is so beautiful.
 There are multiple angles to capture this waterfall.